If you find yourself thinking “I can’t trust anyone”, you are not alone. It’s not just you.

 Now: at this point in the article, you may feel concerned that it’s too “negative” if you assume people generally aren’t worth your trust.

-Is it Negative To Think People Are Inherently Untrustworthy?
+Can’t Trust Anyone!
+Is it Negative To Think This Way?

 No, it’s not.